Vogeltak/maxcrone.org/content/fiction/2023-09-29-dark-historians.md

 These brokered negotiations led to an agreement of forfeiting any reparations the Germans and Soviets owed each other.
 And it formed the start of a favorable diplomatic relationship between the two.
 These conditions allowed both nations to focus more resources on covertly building up their military prowess.
-Though relatively pacifistic and innocent on its own, historians widely understand this to have contributed to the formation of the Molotov-Ribbentrop Pact during the second world war, thata allowed Nazi Germany much more breathing to conduct their horrific plans.
+Though relatively pacifistic and innocent on its own, historians widely understand this to have contributed to the formation of the Molotov-Ribbentrop Pact during the second world war, which allowed Nazi Germany more breathing room to conduct their horrific plans.

-Though both are separated by some few hundred years, the fingerprints on both events seem to point to the same force.
+Though both are separated by some few hundred years, the fingerprints on these events seem to point to the same force.
 Purely by the deduction of elimination.
 Age-old Ligurian folktales tell of a cult of creatures—half-men and half-women, but only the evil halves.
 They stem from the time that ancient Phoenicians still roamed these lands.